control-owl/suriGUI/README.md

 ### Still in development

-This is stil a Beta.
+This is still a Beta.

 Focus is to bring this thing to stable.
 GUI will be not focus.